 - Guest Lounge

 The stilted wooden villas are styled on Malay kampungs and carefully positioned among the trees to afford maximum privacy.
 All have four-poster beds swathed in mosquito nets, a large private balcony, and a sprawling bathroom featuring a rainfall shower and a huge standalone tub.
-Some have children’s annexes with bunk beds, too.
+Many have children’s annexes with bunk beds, too.

 We stayed in a palatial Ocean Villa, which boasted spectacular views across the azure water; the Ocean Deluxe Villas sit in a slightly more elevated position, with an even better vista.
 Beach Villas have direct access to Sunrise Beach, while the Jungle Villas are set slightly further back from the shore, amid lush rainforest.